India Vet Clinic

 Routine sterilisation (spay and castrate)

-Vomiting and diarrhea (poisoning, infectious diseases or foreign bodies from eating at rubbish dumps)
+Vomiting and diarrhoea (poisoning, infectious diseases or foreign bodies from eating at rubbish dumps)

 Potential rabies cases